After reading this article, you should be able to:

 If a patient has symptoms of DKA they will need an urgent referral to A&E for treatment.
 The urgent care medical team will request investigations that include capillary blood glucose, blood ketones and arterial blood gases.
 Table 1 details the diagnostic criteria[21,22].

 Intravenous (IV) access needs to be established and an assessment of ABC (airway, breathing, circulation), respiration rates, temperature, blood pressure, oxygen saturations and alertness (measured using the Glasgow Coma Scale) will help ensure the person is treated appropriately[23].
+If IV access cannot be obtained, critical care support should be requested immediately.
 Nasogastric tubes may be situated to protect from aspiration[21,22].
+Thromboprophylaxis with a low molecular weight heparin should be given to all patients unless contraindicated.

-It is important to resolve the cause of the DKA; therefore, it is advised to perform an ECG, chest X-ray if indicated, urinalysis and cultures, cardiac monitoring, pulse oximetry, pregnancy test for those of childbearing age, COVID-19 testing and establish the patient’s usual medicines for diabetes[21,22]
+It is important to resolve the cause of the DKA to prevent recurrence or failure of resolution; therefore, it is advised to perform an ECG, chest X-ray if indicated, urinalysis and cultures, cardiac monitoring, pulse oximetry, pregnancy test for those of childbearing age, COVID-19/influenza testing (depending on the season and local procedures) and complete a thorough medication history to establish the patient’s usual medicines for diabetes[21,22].

 Differential diagnosis